JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 **D = 0**     for all possible X's would mean we cannot reject our null hypothesis (i.e. the ancient canid 1 forms a clade with the Greenland dog without any gene-flow)

-**D < 0**     the Greenland dog shares more alleles with X than the mystery sample does, thus or tree is incorrect or there is gene-flow betwen X and the Greenland dog
+**D < 0**     the Greenland dog shares more alleles with X than the ancient sample does, thus or tree is incorrect or there is gene-flow betwen X and the Greenland dog

-**D > 0**     the ancient canid shares more alleles with X than the Greenland dog does, thus or tree is incorrect or there is gene-flow betwen X and the Mystery sample
+**D > 0**     the ancient canid shares more alleles with X than the Greenland dog does, thus or tree is incorrect or there is gene-flow betwen X and the ancient sample

 </details>